 See how we calculate recipe costs here.

-How to Make Chicken Nachos – Step by Step Photos
+How to Make Ramen Noodle Salad – Step by Step Photos

 Make the dressing first.
 Whisk together ¼ cup neutral salad oil, ¼ cup rice vinegar, 2 Tbsp honey, 2 tsp soy sauce, 1 tsp ground ginger, ¼ tsp garlic powder, and 1 tsp toasted sesame oil.
 Set the dressing aside.

 Shred about six cups of cabbage for the salad.
 You can use green cabbage, purple cabbage, Napa cabbage, or any mix of the above.
 Shred the cabbage as finely as possible.